 Review the membership requirements to confirm your eligibility.

-If you have not already done so, ecome a Vancouver Volunteer Corps member.
-This City of Vancouver program serves as a common intake program for VECTOR as well as other Vancouver’s Emergency Social Services program.
+If you have not already done so, become a Vancouver Volunteer Corps member.
+This City of Vancouver program serves as a common intake program for VECTOR other Vancouver volunteer programs.
 Click here: http://bttr.im/959nf

-If you are already a VVC member, or have just become one, ensure you’ve added to your profile information in the custom fields section https://app.betterimpact.com/Volunteer/CustomFields.
-Answer the Are you interested in joining VECTOR? question and if you are an Amateur Radio operator provide your call sign.
+If you are already a VVC member, or have just become one, ensure you’ve added to your profile information in the custom fields section here (logon may be required): https://app.betterimpact.com/Volunteer/CustomFields.
+Answer the Are you interested in joining VECTOR? question and, if you are already an Amateur Radio operator, provide your call sign.
 Be sure to save the changes.

 We recommend you then write to our membership committee at email@example.com to introduce yourself.
 We’ll keep in touch throughout the application process.

 The membership registrar will email to you an application package you can print out.